Gatoware-6310/tiny-retry/README.md

 # This will try foo() 6 times, with a delay of 3.1 seconds between retries, and it will only retry when ConnectionError is raised.
 result = retry(foo, tries=6, delay=3.10, exceptions=(ConnectionError,))

+# This will try foo() infinitely, with a delay of 3.1 seconds between retries, and it will only retry when ConnectionError is raised.
+result = retry_infinite(foo, delay=3.10, exceptions=(ConnectionError,))
 ```

 ### Parameters